Healdsburg, California

 Sunny Days: 262

-So this is a tricky one.
-What’s it like to live in a town so beautiful and iconic that everyone flocks there to visit?
-If you live in Healdsburg, at least in the Downtown, expect to see lots of tourists enjoying the art, food and wine at the local spots.
+If you live in Healdsburg, at least Downtown, expect to see lots of tourists enjoying the art, food, and wine at the local spots.
 Is this a bad thing?
-Since many locals earn their living from the hospitality industry most would argue its a good thing.
-We’ll suspend judgment and simply note that plenty of locals will moan about tourists (and SF tech types) ruining the humble town they remember.
+Since many locals earn their living from the hospitality industry, most would argue it's a good thing.
+We’ll suspend judgment and simply note that plenty of locals will moan about all the tourists (and SF tech types).

 A Tale of Two Cities

-Healdsburg is often described as a haven for wine lovers and a theme park for grown-ups with world class restaurants and wineries.
-It is though a tale of two cities as you have second-home owners and airbnb renters mixing with long-time local families and agricultural workers.
-If you want a suburban family lifestyle – kids in public schools, little league and girl scouts, dogs and playing in parks on weekends, then Healdsburg has that available.
-If on the other hand you’re looking for a second or retirement home with lots of great wine, meals a short walk from home, and tons of downtown events and boutique experiences (and you have the money to pay for it) then Healdsburg offers that as well.
+Healdsburg is often described as a haven for wine lovers and a theme park for grown-ups with world-class restaurants and wineries.
+It is a tale of two cities as you have second-home owners and Airbnb renters mixing with long-time local families and agricultural workers.
+If you want a suburban family lifestyle – kids in public schools, little league and Girl Scouts, dogs, and playing in parks on weekends, then Healdsburg has that available.
+If on the other hand, you’re looking for a second or retirement home with lots of great wine, meals a short walk from home, and tons of downtown events and boutique experiences (and you have the money to pay for it) then Healdsburg offers that as well.

 Pretty much no one moves to Healdsburg to find a job.
 Unless you’re in the wine or farming biz.
 And if that’s the case then you’re probably going to live well outside the expensive city confines.
 Healdsburg is primarily a tourist town and so most people work in the hospitality industry or they’re wealthy tech types working remotely, or they’re empty nesters/retirees looking to enjoy the warm weather and entertaining downtown.
 If you’re looking for work and aren’t planning to work in wine/farming or hospitality then check out Santa Rosa, about 15 miles south.